badriadhikari/Algorithms-2020fall/homeworks/Homework08.md

 1. [The cut property](https://youtu.be/QYdZS4S-FyU)

 ## Question 1
 Assign the houses in the muddy city map, the names of US states.
+In other words, assin US state names to the houses.
 Assume that paving the bridge costs thrice more than a stone.
-Obtain a solution using your own intuition (hit and trial).
+Obtain a solution using your own intuition (hit and trial), without using any computing techniques.
 Verify your solution using the NetworkX library (see example code block below).

 ```python
 import networkx as nx